Ludacris' manager and 2 others shot, 1 fatally, in Georgia - NewsBreak

 Ludacris' manager and 2 others shot, 1 fatally, in Georgia

-ATLANTA — (AP) — A man was killed and two others were injured, including rap star Ludacris' manager, in a parking lot shooting in an upscale neighborhood north of downtown Atlanta on Sunday night.
+A man was killed and two others were injured, including rap star Ludacris ' manager, in a parking lot shooting in an upscale neighborhood north of downtown Atlanta on Sunday night.

 The Atlanta Journal-Constitution reports that the men were all taken to hospitals, where one was pronounced dead.
 The Fulton County Medical Examiner’s Office later identified the man as Artez Benton, 23, of Scottdale.